rd2/tbd/_site/pages/basics.md

 ### Apply Measures Now

 The original intent of an _Apply Measures Now_ feature in OpenStudio is to irreversibly alter a building model without the need to run an EnergyPlus simulation.
-For instance, the [KIVA](./kiva.html "KIVA support") options in TBD work best in _Apply Measures Now_ mode: best leave the __Alter OpenStudio model__ option CHECKED, while ideally relying on the default "(non thermal bridging)" set.
+For instance, the [KIVA](./kiva.html "KIVA support") options in TBD work best in _Apply Measures Now_ mode: best leave the __Alter OpenStudio model__ option CHECKED in such cases, while ideally relying on the default "(non thermal bridging)" set.

 However, there are _Apply Measures Now_ situations where permanent changes to an OpenStudio model aren't warranted or desirable, in which case it becomes critical to UNCHECK the __Alter OpenStudio model__ option: